aoaow/Data-Engineer/README.md

 ## Visualizations

 The below visualization can be obtained by the pandas_test.py and it is saved as "descriptive_data.pdf".
-You can check more detailed EDA in the file "profile report.pdf".
+You can check more detailed EDA in the file "profile report.pdf" and "egrid_summary.md".
 <img width="648" alt="image" src="https://github.com/user-attachments/assets/a10d0609-5d0b-4c3d-9fb1-011c728d2b59">